GSA/open-gsa-redesign/_apidocs/regulationsgov.md

     ```
     https://api.regulations.gov/v4/documents?filter[docketId]=FAA-2018-1084&api_key=DEMO_KEY
     ```
-    It returns two documents.
+    It returns two documents, FAA-2018-1084-0001 and FAA-2018-1084-0002.

-  * Step 2: Get details for each document, there should be an objectId attribute returned in the response.
+  * Step 2: Get details for each document:
     ```
     https://api.regulations.gov/v4/documents/FAA-2018-1084-0001&api_key=DEMO_KEY
     ```
-    Response for the above request includes an attribute objectId and its set to 0900006483a6cba3
+    Response for the above request includes an attribute objectId and its set to 0900006483a6cba3.

   * Step 3: Get all comments for each document using objectId:
     ```
     https://api-staging.regulations.gov/v4/comments?filter[commentOnId]=0900006483a6cba3
     ```
     The above request returns a list of comments for document FAA-2018-1084-0001.

+    Note: Step 2 and Step 3 should be repeated for FAA-2018-1084-0002 in the above example.

 #### Detailed information for a single comment